steemit/condenser/src/app/help/en/faq.md

 They're like Ethereum's ERC-20 tokens, but with certain built-in ‘Proof-of-Brain’ properties and a token distribution reward system designed specifically for digital content businesses.

+SMTs are planned to be launched in 2018!

 More information can be found on the SMTs website: [https://smt.steem.io/](smt.steem.io).

 <a href="#Table_of_Contents_General">^</a>